choquo/php-functions/README.md

 # php-functions

-A personal compilation of general purpouse functions to speed up PHP projects
+A personal compilation of general purpose functions to speed up PHP projects

 ### Note: